 - School bus accidents specifically account for 17,000 emergency room injuries and 20 deaths each year in the United States.

 Our lawyers also are intimately familiar with the havoc that a serious car accident can wreak on a person's life.
 We know that after you or a loved one is seriously injured in a motor vehicle accident, your life changes in an instant, and we are here to help.

-A capable, experienced personal injury attorney provides valuable assistance and insight in the aftermath of a car accident.
-You can count on that when you reach out to one of the auto accident lawyers at Kline & Specter in Philadelphia online or by telephone: (800) 243-1100.
+A capable, experienced auto accident attorney provides valuable assistance and insight in the aftermath of a car accident.
+You can count on that when you reach out to one of the auto accident lawyers at Kline & Specter online or by telephone: 800-243-1100.
 Our accident lawyers, five of whom also are physicians, proudly safeguard the rights of accident victims in Pennsylvania, New Jersey, Delaware and nationwide.

 $7.8 million settlement for his daughter, a 15 year old who suffered amputations following a car accident